AbiJays/Introduction-to-Lists/lists.md

 ### Learning Objectives
  - Understand the general concept of what a list is
- - Be able to create a list
+ - Create a list
- - Be able to access an element in a list.
+ - Access an element in a list.
- - Be able to alter list items by
+ - Alter list items by
     - Changing them/ reassigning them
     - Adding items
     - Removing items
-- Be able to access information regarding our list such as
+- Access information regarding our list such as
     - Length of the list

 To start with, let's get to grips with what a list actually is:

-A list, as I'm sure you are aware in general is a group of elements/ objects, be that your favourite holiday destinations, snacks, or task list for instance.
-A list is a collection.
+A list, as I'm sure you are aware in general is a group of elements/ objects.
+A list is a collection, be that your favourite holiday destinations, most delicious snacks, or a task list for instance.

-And a Python list is just that, it is a mutable, ordered data structure, a collection of objects, stored under one variable: i.e. a name.
+And a Python list is just that, it is a mutable, ordered data structure, a collection of objects, stored under one variable, a name.

 For instance that Task List could consist of

 Task List